roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© I surveyed the room and observed that it was painted in a soothing sunset orange.
+I surveyed the room and observed that it was painted in a soothing sunset orange.
 The room had a table, a couple of chairs and a few contraptions whose purposes I couldn't begin to imagine.
 My tranquility was broken when Brenda suddenly stepped through the door, greatly startling me.
 I used my left arm to cover my small breasts and I used my right hand to cover my naked hairy vagina.
 I let out a shocked gasp as I looked at this woman that Audree had sent me to.
 The black woman's arms were covered in tattoos.
 She wore a black and white bandana, a short schoolgirl plaid skirt, fishnet stockings, black ankle boots, and a strange white see-through blouse with no sleeves.
 I could see that both nipples were pierced.
 I had never been so intimidated or scared in my life.

  To make things worse, I was starting to feel a little buzz from the tea, making me a little light headed.
 She looked me over and asked, "Well honey, what are we doing with you today?"